scy-phy/minicps/examples/swat/daniele-notes.md

 * schema
     * Tag table
+        * text not null: SCOPE, NAME, DATATYPE
-        * text: NAME, DATATYPE, VALUE
+        * text: VALUE
+        * integer: PID
+        * PRIMARY KEY(SCOPE, NAME, PID)
     * PLC1 can access only subprocess1 records but can retrieve other records communicating directly with PLC2
+    * filter in: INT, DINT, BOOL, REAL

 * tag_types
     * user defined -> use Class